s-kania/def-behavior-tree/README.md

 ```

 ### BehaviorTree object
 Simply put, created BT object stores references to the active node from the tree template.
-It then fires functions from the references to the node type.
+It then fires functions from the references in node type.

 # Example
 In the video from beggining, you can see that debug window.
 I took oficial Roids example and changed player steering to behavior tree.